-Our research into this article reviewed the top culture trends for 2021.
+Our research into this article reviewed the top culture and workplace trends for 2021.
 While we identified a range of issues, the following are the ones we think will matter most:

 - The employee experience and mental wellbeing is crucial

 If there’s a silver lining about 2020, it’s that the discussion on mental health is here to stay.
 Since the beginning of the outbreak, employers and employees have had more open conversations about mental health.
 Now, more than ever, employee wellness is a priority for employers.
 It’s easy to see why — with so much fatigue in the workplace, the risk of burnout is higher than ever.
 But, on the flip side, employers that support their employees report a 23% increase in employees with better mental health and a 21% increase in the number of high performers.

 - Work flexibility is more than just location